To graph a rational function:

 set the remainder equal to zero to see when this happens,

-plug this into the polynomial to get the second coordinate,
+plug the solutions into the polynomial to get the points' second coordinates,

-and mark it with a solid dot unless you already have a hole there.)
+and mark them with solid dots except where you already have holes.)

 - Finally, plug 0 into the reduced expression